American Translators Association: Professional development

-ATA's primary goals are to foster and support the professional development of translators and interpreters and to promote the translation and interpreting professions.
-The Association offers a variety of programs and services in support of these goals, including webinars and one-day workshops throughout the year and an ATA Annual Conference every fall—all of which feature translation and interpreting education in diverse specialties and languages.
+ATA's primary goals are to foster and support the professional development of translators and interpreters and to promote the translation and interpretation as professions.
+The Association offers a variety of programs and services in support of these goals, including webinars and one-day workshops throughout the year and an ATA Annual Conference every fall—all of which feature translating and interpreting education in diverse specialties and languages.

 Certification

 The ATA currently offers certification exams in the following language pairs:

 Into English from Arabic, Chinese, Croatian, Danish, Dutch, French, German, Italian, Japanese, Polish, Portuguese, Russian, Spanish, Swedish, and Ukrainian.

 From English into Arabic, Chinese, Croatian, Dutch, Finnish, French, German, Hungarian, Italian, Japanese, Polish, Portuguese, Romanian, Russian, Spanish, Swedish, and Ukrainian.

 After passing the ATA certification examination, translators are required to complete a certain number of "continuing education" points in order to retain their certification.